iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 **If it's a regular SL system**

-When it's Homogenous Dirichilet, we have:
+When it's Homogeneous Dirichlet, we have:

 $$
 \phi_j(a) = \phi_k(a) = 0 \quad \phi_j(b) = \phi_k(b) = 0